 The Selwyn District has a wide range of landscapes, from land to mountain to sea, and what better way to experience its diversity, than take a walk with your family.
 Getting off the beaten path and into nature is a great way to connect and explore with your family, so try out one of these Top 5 Walks in Selwyn today.

 Washpen Falls is the most diverse family walk in Selwyn and a good beginners hike for young walkers.
-Not only does it have a beautiful waterfall, the walk comes with a map where you can find caves, volcanic rock, swimming holes and even learn about the native birds here.
+As well as a beautiful waterfall, you'll also find a map that shows where you can discover caves, volcanic rock, swimming holes and even learn about the native birds here.
 It is one of the most diverse walks that will keep the kids entertained for hours.

 With stops, the walk will take about two hours and is a loop track. (far more fun for kids) The walk climbs to the viewpoint, which is a great picnic spot, with views over the Canterbury Plains and out to the ocean.
 Then head down into the shady bush to see Washpen Falls and walk along the stream side track.
 If it’s hot, this is a great place for dip.
 Finish off at the outdoor entertainment area and take a row in an old fashioned rowboat.

 - There is a $10 charge per adult and $5 for kids as this track is on private land.
 Walking sticks and maps provided.

 - Bring a snack or picnic, a great incentive to make it to the top of the hill

 - Good walking shoes or hiking boots are recommended, as it can get a bit muddy when it has been wet.

 Washpen Falls is located at 590 Washpen Road, Windwhistle, about an hour from Christchurch.

 The striking blue green water is the absolute highlight of the Rakaia Gorge Walkway.
 The track follows the Rakaia River upstream and offers incredible views along the way.